UtrechtUniversity/ia-webscraping/RStudioServer/README.md

 This project deploys a EC2 instance and install R studio.
 A R studio user is created and an ip-whitelist is added to only give access to preconfigured IP's.

-Note, after successfull deployment your deployment will cost money.
+Note, after successful deployment your deployment will cost money.
 Depending on the instance type the hourly rate differs, the more cpu/memory the more expensive.
 Make sure to destroy your resources if you are not using them, this will reduce the cost.
-Any intermediate results can be saved to S3 before detroying the deployment and downloaded on the new instance when continuing the analyses.
+Any intermediate results can be saved to S3 before destroying the deployment and downloaded on the new instance when continuing the analyses.

 The following R packages are pre-installed:
 - devtools